Alejogb1/job-board/blog-data/how-to-redirect-apiv1-to-apiv2-in-rails-6.md

 id: "how-to-redirect-apiv1-to-apiv2-in-rails-6"
 ---

-Alright, let's talk about redirecting api endpoints, specifically moving from `/api/v1` to `/api/v2` in a Rails 6 application.
+, let's talk about redirecting api endpoints, specifically moving from `/api/v1` to `/api/v2` in a Rails 6 application.
 This is a common scenario, especially when dealing with api versioning, and I’ve certainly tackled this kind of migration more than a few times over the years.
 It's a situation that can easily trip you up if not approached methodically.

 The key here is to maintain backwards compatibility as much as possible while clearly signaling the shift to the newer version.
 Ideally, you want a smooth transition for your client applications, minimizing any disruption.
 So, let's break down the core strategies, and I'll provide some concrete code examples based on my experiences.